Alfredo Ruano: International career

 Nicknamed Baiza, Alfredo Ruano participated in many tournaments throughout his career with El Salvador, such as the CCCF Championship, CONCACAF Championship, and Central American and Caribbean Games.
 He played in the 1954 Central American and Caribbean Games winning team alongside other Salvadoran football greats as Juan Francisco Barraza.

 Personal life

 Alfredo was married to Nora Elizabeth Guerra de Ruano and they had 4 children named Mario Alfredo Ruano Guerra, Ana Maria Ruano Guerra, Juan Carlos Alberto Ruano Guerra, and Nora Elizabeth Ruano Guerra.
 He was the founder and business owner of Baiza Ruano Deportes in San Salvador, El Salvador.
 Baiza was also the father-in-law of another Salvadoran legend: Mágico González.
 His grandson Rodrigo González, who is the son of Mágico, later also played for Atlético Marte.

 Death

-in 1987, Ruano collapsed while playing park football at Colonia Amatepec, he later died, it was suggested it was either a heart attack or heart congestion.
+In 1987, Ruano collapsed while playing park football at Colonia Amatepec, and he later died.
+It was suggested it was either a heart attack or heart congestion.